-6.2.3 Multiple-walker ABF
+6.3.3 Multiple-walker ABF

-This implements the multiple-walker ABF scheme described in [24].
-The reference for this implementation is [25].
-This feature requires that NAMDbe compiled and executed with multiple-replica support.
+This implements the multiple-walker ABF scheme described in [25].
+The references for this implementation are [26] and [27].
+This feature requires that NAMD be compiled and executed with multiple-replica support.

 If shared is enabled, the total force samples will be synchronized among all replicas at intervals defined by sharedFreq.
 Each replica maintains a separate buffer of total force samples that determine the biasing force.
 Every sharedFreq steps, the replicas communicate the samples that have been gathered since the last synchronization time, ensuring all replicas apply a similar biasing force.
 Thus, it is as if total force samples among all replicas are gathered in a single shared buffer.
 Shared ABF allows all replicas to benefit from the sampling done by other replicas and can lead to faster convergence of the biasing force.